Call of the Wild Camps

 Educational nature camps for K-5 combine hiking, reading, writing, play, art, and nature connection.
 In active day camps, kids hike in local parks, navigate trails, build forts, explore nature, learn amazing animal facts, play entertaining perspective-taking games, read and craft their own stories with wilderness themes, illustrate stories, create and perform skits, do scavenger hunts, nature journal, practice storytelling across genres, deepen their sense of wonder and respect for nature, become eco-conscious, eat healthy food, develop executive functioning skills to become hike leaders, strengthen stamina, make friendships, and more!

-Camp theme weeks: Call of the Wild Camps in the summer include classic nature camp sessions, plus the theme weeks Enchanted Forest Art, Enchanted Vegan Nature, Enchanted Forest Reading, Enchanted Forest Writing, and (NEW in Summer 2025!)
-Trailblazers for avid hikers to explore more epic trails.
+Camp theme weeks: Call of the Wild Camps in the summer include classic nature camp sessions, plus the theme weeks Enchanted Forest Art, Enchanted Vegan Nature, Enchanted Forest Reading, Enchanted Forest Writing, and Trailblazers for avid hikers to explore more epic trails.
 In theme weeks, kids still enjoy a mix of all types of nature camp activities but with more time spent on the given theme, so you can select sessions your kids love best!

 Child-centered curriculum: Inspire's forest camps primarily use emergent curriculum and experiential learning, which are child-centered, based on children's interests.
 As such, activities may vary based on the unique interests emerging within each group of children per camp session.
 Here is a sample of past activities children have enjoyed.